Newsletter Sign Up

 The medical approach to disc problems is often a combination of painkillers, muscle relaxers and physical therapy, which may involve hot or cold packs, baths, traction, electrical stimulation and surgery.

 "Nobody in America should be allowed to have back surgery unless they have seen a chiropractor first." –Robert Mendelsohn, M.D.

 Dr. Mendelson’s remark has been underlined by reports form many medical doctors and others who find that many patients who decide to pursue a no operative approach toward disc herniation may not need the surgery.
 Back surgery, usually performed by an orthopedic surgeon, is at times warranted.
-We must mention here however, that cauda equina syndrome, which include buttock numbness, leg weakness and bladder and bowel dysfunction is considered by many to be the only absolute indication for surgery.
+We must mention here however, that cauda equina syndrome, which include buttock numbness, leg weakness, bladder and bowel dysfunction, is considered by many to be the only absolute indication for surgery.

 Sadly, however, the number of spinal surgeries is increasing much faster than the population.
 One observer explained this increase in purely monetary terms: “Surgery rates are influenced by the ratio of surgeons to population.”

 Back surgery for herniation should only be attempted as a last resort.
 That is because back surgery is a dangerous procedure with a high failure rate.
 The failure of back surgery is so common that those suffering from it have Failed Back Surgery Syndrome.
 About 600,000 back surgeries are preformed per year with an average failure rate of 53%.

 A proper alignment between the disc, the vertebrae and other structures in the spine is essential for healthy discs and that is why chiropractic has such an excellent record with disc sufferers, often saving them from the bleak prospect of surgery.
 Chiropractors have claimed reduction of lumbar disc protrusion as a result of spinal care.

 How to Prevent Disc Problems